Bearcat Stadium: History

-The stadium originally opened in 1917 as Memorial Stadium, replacing a field on the north side of the Administration Building of the college, which had started operations in 1906.
+The first game played at the stadium was Sept.
+19, 1930.
+It was a night game and the first night football game at Northwest.
+It replaced a field on the north side of the college's Administration Building, which had begun operations in 1906.
+In 1949, it was named Memorial Stadium.

 In 1961, it was named Rickenbrode Stadium for long-time university business manager and athletic booster William Rickenbrode.
-Through the 1970s, the stadium with lights was the home field for the Maryville High School Spoofhounds and was used as a venue for various civic functions including the annual 4 July display.
+Through the 1970s, the stadium with lights was the home field for the Maryville High School Spoofhounds and was used as a venue for various civic functions, including the annual 4 July display.

 In the 1970s, Northwest began construction of a new stadium on the west side of the campus.
 However, funds ran out as Northwest began competing for funding with the newly founded Missouri Western State University 40 miles south in St. Joseph, Missouri.
-In 1988, the State of Missouri under Governor John Ashcroft announced plans to close Northwest altogether.
-Following spirited opposition, the plans were reversed and Northwest found it in a position of having to aggressively find ways to differentiate it from its rival if it wanted to survive.
+In 1988, the State of Missouri, under Governor John Ashcroft, announced plans to close Northwest altogether.
+Following spirited opposition, the plans were reversed, and Northwest found itself forced to aggressively differentiate itself from its rival to survive.

-In 1994 Mel Tjeerdsma, who had a stellar playoff coaching reputation from his jobs at Northwestern College (Iowa) and Austin College, started coaching at Northwest.
+In 1994, Mel Tjeerdsma, who had a stellar playoff coaching reputation from his jobs at Northwestern College (Iowa) and Austin College, started coaching at Northwest.
 The first season on the job, his team went 0-11.

 In 1996, they made it to the NCAA Division II playoffs.
-However because of poor conditions they were unable to play home games for which they were entitled.
+However, due to poor conditions, they were unable to play the home games to which they were entitled.

 In 1998 and 1999, Northwest won back-to-back Division II championships in games broadcast nationally on ESPN.
 Interest in the university immediately soared with the St. Louis Rams flying the team to a championship game, and the Bearcats playing one game a year at Arrowhead Stadium.
 Partially as a result, Missouri finally managed to finish the long-stalled plan to create a four-lane highway between St. Joseph and Maryville.